rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

 ## Client behavior

-1. During the build process, feature toggle values are retrieved and included in each of the static html pages.
+1. During the build process, feature toggle values are retrieved and included in each of the static HTML pages.
-2. When the page loads, the feature toggle client retrieves the bootstrapped values from the static html and renders the page using those values.
+2. When the page loads, the feature toggle client retrieves the bootstrapped values from the static HTML and renders the page using those values.
 3. After the page is rendered, the feature toggle client retrieves the latest toggle values from the feature toggle service.
 4. The page is updated using the latest feature toggle values.

 ## User experience (UX) considerations

-There are a couple ways to do release toggles.
-Each of these has UX trade offs.
+There are a couple of ways to use release toggles, both of which have UX trade offs:

 - **Use the bootstrapped values on the initial render.** The application uses the values from the static page first and _updates_ the markup if the values retrieved from the service are different.
 This works well for content that is not visible on the initial render of the page.
 Ideally, the update is either not visible to the user or comes into view using a simple CSS transition.
 - **Ignore the bootstrapped values and show a loading state for the feature.** The applicaton shows a loading state for the new feature while the toggle values are retrieved from the service.
 This works well for content that is visible on the initial render of the page.
 There's no standardized approach — the way this is updated is depdendent on your UX goals.

 ## Enabling and disabling features

-To enable or disables features, log into the Flipper user interface (UI) at the following URLs:
+To enable or disables features, sign into the Flipper user interface (UI) at the following URLs:

 |Environment|URL|
 |---|---|